cnio-bu/cnio-bu.github.io/docs/hpc/usage.md

 ##### Resources and their effect on job priority

+!!!
+Note

+    You should always split your jobs in the smallest possible unit: always prefer submitting single-sample jobs independently instead of submitting a loop that analyses many samples.

 The resources you request for a job will influence the chances that such job has to enter the queue, compared to others: the more resources you request, the longer you may have to wait for those resources to be available.